 The responsible and sustainable use of the renewable resource wood is at the centre of our entrepreneurial activities.
 Our goal is to keep wood in the material cycle for as long as possible.
 This is because the multiple processing of wood helps to reduce the burden on the forestry industry and conserve resources.
 Since wood is also a very efficient CO2 reservoir, about one tonne of CO2 per cubic metre of wood remains bound even over the extended useful life of the material.
-In practice, our cascading use system means that already today we use predominantly, with a share of 48%, postconsumer recycled wood.
-The second largest share are with 32% sawmill residues.
 The remaining 20% is accounted for by thinning and damaged wood, mainly from domestic forests.
 All the fresh wood and decorative paper we process comes from controlled sources.

-which are produced during the manufacture of beams and boards.
+beams and boards.